jasonpaulso/claude-self-reflect/docs/troubleshooting/CI_FIX_SUMMARY.md

 ## What Happened

 1. **GitHub Release**: ✅ Successfully created v2.0.0 release

    - URL: https://github.com/ramakay/claude-self-reflect/releases/tag/v2.0.0
    - Release notes and migration guide are published

 2. **CI/CD Pipeline**: ❌ Failed after release
-   - Reason: CI workflow was looking for the archived `claude-self-reflection` directory
+   - Reason: CI workflow was looking for the archived `claude-self-reflect` directory
    - The TypeScript tests and build steps no longer exist in our restructured project

 ## What Was Fixed

 1. **Updated `.github/workflows/ci.yml`**:

    - Replaced TypeScript tests with Python tests
    - Updated npm package tests for new structure
    - Added Python version matrix (3.10, 3.11, 3.12)